Herbert Hoover Memorial Exhibit Pavilion

 Information about past exhibits created by the Hoover Institution Library & Archives.

 The Herbert Hoover Memorial Exhibit Pavilion is located on the Stanford University campus next to the Hoover Tower.
-Designed by architect Ernest J. Kump and built in 1978, the exhibit pavilion features rotating exhibits on a variety of topics highlighting the world-renowned collections of the Hoover Institution Library and Archives.
-Materials featured in exhibits may include political posters, photographs, letters, diaries, memorabilia and rare publications.
+Designed by architect Ernest J. Kump and built in 1978, the exhibit pavilion features rotating exhibitions on a variety of topics highlighting the world-renowned collections of the Hoover Institution Library and Archives.
+Materials featured in exhibitions may include political posters, photographs, letters, diaries, memorabilia and rare publications.

 From Highway 101 North and South: